sahil0984/codepath-GroupProject/README.md

 ## Project Idea
 **Carpool/Ride-shareing Android App**: Carpool and save the planet

 The world is going through a dramatic change in the climate.
 This is happening because of the carbon emissions that we pump into the atmosphere on a daily basis.
-Around 30 percent of the total U.S. carbon emissions come from transportation, out of which 60 percent emissions are contributed by cars and light trucks. [(Source)](http://www.ucsusa.org/clean_vehicles/why-clean-cars/global-warming/) Moving to cleaner vehicles is an essential, but a slow, process.
+Around 30 percent of the total U.S. carbon emissions come from transportation, out of which 60 percent emissions are contributed by cars and light trucks [(Source)](http://www.ucsusa.org/clean_vehicles/why-clean-cars/global-warming/).
+Moving to cleaner vehicles is an essential, but a slow, process.

 Also, the highways in major cities are overloaded with traffic and are clogged during the peak hours.
-The annual congestion cost per consumer is more than $1000 in some cities. [(Source)](http://traffic.findthebest.com) This is in addition to the time spent waiting in traffic.
+The annual congestion cost per consumer is more than $1000 in some cities [(Source)](http://traffic.findthebest.com).
+This is in addition to the time spent waiting in traffic.

 An important facility provided by the government is the carpool lane.
 By carpooling with other commuters one can:
 - reduce the carbon footprint